sugatoray/synthetic-data-generator/README.md

 ## Introduction

 Synthetic Data Generator is a tool that allows you to create high-quality datasets for training and fine-tuning language models.
 It leverages the power of distilabel and LLMs to generate synthetic data tailored to your specific needs.
+[The announcement blog](https://huggingface.co/blog/synthetic-data-generator) goes over a practical example of how to use it.

 Supported Tasks:

 - Text Classification
-- Supervised Fine-Tuning
+- Chat Data for Supervised Fine-Tuning
-- Judging and rationale evaluation

 This tool simplifies the process of creating custom datasets, enabling you to: